Fios-Quest/YouTube-Scripts/src/iriss/015-threads.md

 Every time a reference count type goes out of scope, the count is decreased.

-Once the count hits zero, there are no further references to the data and so it can be cleaned up.
+Once the count hits zero, there are no further references to the data and so it can be safely dropped.

+---

 Now, if you've paid attention as to why we need a Mutex for modifying data across threads, you'll see that using a normal reference count won't work.

-If the reference counter is cloned or dropped while also being cloned or dropped in another thread, you could end up with an inconsistent number count of references, meaning data gets dropped at the wrong time.
+If the reference counter is cloned or dropped while also being cloned or dropped in another thread, you could end up with an inconsistent count of references, meaning data gets dropped at the wrong time.

 This is why we need a special reference count type, `std::sync::Arc`, an Atomic Reference Count.